Tony Hawk's Pro Skater 1 + 2: Featured pro skaters and characters

 The game features 21 professional skateboarders, as well as three original characters.
-All of the pro skateboarders from the first two games have returned for the remaster, appearing as their current age; the "Digital Deluxe Edition" offers 1980s-skins for some skaters.
-The remaster includes several new and younger pro skateboarders, some of which, such as Nyjah Huston, Riley Hawk, and Lizzie Armanto, had already appeared in the later Tony Hawk games.
+All of the pro skateboarders from the first two games have returned for the remake, appearing as their current age; the "Digital Deluxe Edition" offers 1980s-skins for some skaters.
+The remake includes several new and younger pro skateboarders, some of which, such as Nyjah Huston, Riley Hawk, and Lizzie Armanto, had already appeared in the later Tony Hawk games.
 When putting together the roster, specific attention was paid to represent ethnic and gender diversity, leading to the inclusion of transgender skater Leo Baker, as well as several other skaters of different ethnicities and sexual orientation.
 Jack Black provides his likeness and voice as "Officer Dick", a playable secret character who was also in the original games.
 Additional secret characters include an alien as well as the skeleton Ripper, the mascot of Powell Peralta.
 Pro Skater 2's original secret character, Spider-Man, did not return due to licensing issues.
-Skaters marked with "^" are new to the series, while skaters marked with "†" originally featured in different games of the series.
+Skaters marked with "^" are new to the series, while skaters marked with "†" were originally featured in different games of the series.